benwilcock/backstagecon-2023/README.md

 ## Notes On This Setup

-There are many docker containers in this setup (which allows you to test out many frontend GUIs and backend LLM servers with [Backchat](https://github.com/benwilcock/backstage-plugin-backchat).
+There are many docker containers in this setup (which allows you to test out multiple frontend GUIs and backend LLM servers with [Backchat](https://github.com/benwilcock/backstage-plugin-backchat).

 * The [LocalAI](https://localai.io) container provides a backend LLM server for use with frontends like Chatbot UI.
 * The [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui) container provides frontend LLM chat client for use with backends like LocalAI.
 * The [Ollama Web UI](https://github.com/ollama-webui/ollama-webui) container provides a frontend chat client for the [Ollama](https://github.com/jmorganca/ollama) container backend.
 This combo is possibly the easiest to use.
 * The [Text Generation Web UI](https://github.com/oobabooga/text-generation-webui)  provides both an LLM backend and frontend client in a single container.
 It is possible to also use Chatbot UI with the backend it provides.
-* The [Big-AGI UI]() is a nice looking easy to use web frontend that can talk to multiple backends including Ollama, Text Gen Web UI (Oogabooga) and LocalAI at the same time.
+* The [Big-AGI UI](https://github.com/enricoros/big-agi) is a nice looking and easy to use web frontend that can talk to multiple backends including Ollama, Text Gen Web UI (Oobabooga) and LocalAI at the same time.

 the LocalAI, Text Generation Web UI, and Ollama LLM servers all have the ability to download LLMs.
 LocalAI and Text Gen Web UI provide an OpenAI compatible API for use with various frontends and other components.
 Chatbot UI can be configured to use either LocalAI or Text Generation Web UI as its backend.
 The Ollama combo is probably the easiest to use for setting up models, but I'm not sure of it's compatibility with other clients (so bear that in mind).